SonerAbay/Its-Always-Sunny-Gif-Maker-Bot/README.md

 # TV Show Telegram Bot

-This program creates a TV Show script database(sqlite) with timestamps using .srt files.
+This creates a TV Show script database(sqlite) with timestamps using .srt files.
 If you order your .srt files by episode number **subtitle_to_database.py** will create a 2-table relational database for you.
 The name of the .srt files will be inserted into *episode_id* table.

 Then you can create your own Telegram bot using this database.
 All telegram bot source code is in the /telegram folder.
 Don't forget to create your own telegram bot token via [BotFather](https://telegram.me/BotFather)